dmachard/python-pdnsbackup/README.md

 ![python 3.11.x](https://img.shields.io/badge/python%203.11.x-tested-blue)

-Backup tool for PowerDNS database (MySQL) to bind style zones with severals outputs:
+Backup tool for PowerDNS database (MySQL) to local or S3 storage in bind format.
+Open metrics  are also computed on your feched zones.

-- local file storage
-- s3 storage

 ## PyPI